Pianist-95/Wordpress-Form-Redesign/ReadMe.txt

 Hello!
-I am Kwaku Samuel Antwi from Upwork.com.
+I am Arseni from Upwork.com.

 Now my account has some problem, so if you want to continue to work with me, please add me your skype.